kvinwang/dstack/README.md

 ## 📱 Usage

+You can manage VMs via the dashboard or [CLI](./vmm-cli-user-guide.md).

 ### Deploy an App

 Open the dstack-vmm webpage [http://localhost:9080](http://localhost:9080) (change the port according to your configuration) on your local machine to deploy a `docker-compose.yaml` file: